Why Most Law Firm Leads Never Become Signed Cases

 Why Speed and Follow Up Matter

-The problem is simple.
-Most firms are not built for immediate response.
+Many firms are not built for immediate response.
 Attorneys are in court.
 Staff are busy.
 Calls come in after hours.
 Web forms sit overnight.
 By the time someone follows up, the prospect may already be gone.

 Firms with strong conversion rates usually have clear follow up rules.
 They know who calls first, when the second touch happens, what gets sent by text or email, and when a lead should be escalated or closed.
 Most firms do not have that level of consistency.